sebastien-sq/React-simple-modal/README.md

 - Icon color matches the modal type (green, red, or blue)
 - Icon is displayed alongside the title

+## Component Structure

+The Modal component is composed of several sub-components, each handling a specific part of the UI:

+- **Overlay**: Fixed positioning with semi-transparent background, handles click-outside events
+- **ModalContent**: White background container with rounded corners and centered layout
+- **CloseButton**: Positioned absolutely in top-right corner with hover effects
+- **TitleContainer**: Flex layout container for displaying the icon and title together
+- **MessageContainer**: Container for the modal message text
+- **IconWrapper**: SVG icon component with dynamic color based on modal type

 ## Styling

-The component uses styled-components for all styling.
+The component uses inline CSS (React inline styles) for all styling.
+This approach:

+- Eliminates external dependencies (no CSS-in-JS libraries required)
+- Keeps styles scoped to the component
+- Provides better performance without runtime style processing
+- Maintains type safety with TypeScript

 The modal includes:

-- **Overlay**: Fixed positioning with semi-transparent background
+- **Overlay**: Fixed positioning with semi-transparent background (`rgba(0, 0, 0, 0.4)`)
-- **Modal Content**: White background, rounded corners, centered layout
+- **Modal Content**: White background, rounded corners (`0.375rem`), centered layout with flexbox
-- **Close Button**: Absolute positioning in top-right, hover effects
+- **Close Button**: Absolute positioning in top-right, hover opacity effect
-- **Title Container**: Flex layout with icon and text alignment
+- **Title Container**: Flex layout with icon and text alignment, gap spacing
 - **Message Container**: Centered text display
-- **Icon**: SVG icon with color based on type
+- **Icon**: SVG icon with dynamic color based on type (success: green, error: red, info: blue)

-All styling is contained within the component and does not require external CSS files.
+All styling is contained within the component and does not require external CSS files or additional styling dependencies.

 ## Accessibility Considerations